IgnisAlienus/SquadJS-Player-Stats/README.md

 - `channelID` sets the channel that the daily stats embed will be sent to.
 - `daysBackToQuery` sets how many days back the in game and in Discord queries check back for stats.
 Recommended Max is 30 Days
 - `enableInGameStatsCommand` enables or disables the in game stats command.
+- `ingameRequireReserve` sets whether the in game command requires the user to have a `Reserve` slot.
 - `inGameStatsCommand` sets the in game stats command.
 Must have a leading `!` when used by the player in game.
 DO NOT Configure `config.json` with a leading `!`.
 - `enableInDiscordStatsCommand` enables or disables the in Discord stats command.
 - `linkDiscordAccountCommand` is the command to use in Discord to link to a Player Account.
 Must have a leading `!` when used by the player in game.
 DO NOT Configure `config.json` with a leading `!`.